vipertooth/Notes/Lab1/Readme.md

 </ruby>
 ```

-To play music again we ran a resource file
+To play music again we ran a resource file:
 mass-audio-rickroll.rc
 ```ruby
 <ruby>
 framework.sessions.each do |num,session|